edap/edap.github.com/_projects/flowers.md

 <div class = "grid l3">

 3D models of abstract flowers generated procedurally using the <a href='https://github.com/thi-ng/morphogen'>Morphogen Library</a>.
-The code used to generate them is available at this <a href='https://github.com/edap/flowers'>repository</a>
+The software is available at this <a href='https://github.com/edap/flowers'>repository</a>

 </div>